cryptocav/volt-trading-dash/index.md

 ---

 VOLT is designed to be lightweight, modular, and clean.
-It’s not a black box — it’s a public ritual system for thinking clearly about markets.
+It’s not a black box — it’s a public system for thinking clearly about markets.

 Stay sharp.
 –– cavpatrol